The Gaggia Classic Pro has a devoted following – is this espresso machine worth it?

 (Image credit: Future)

 The first, most basic test for any coffee maker is an espresso.
-Gaggia provides a portafilter, tamp, and coffee scoop, so that you can get started brewing a coffee straight away.
+Gaggia provides a portafilter, tamp, and coffee scoop so that you can get started brewing a coffee straight away.

 The average weight of coffee in the coffee scoop is 20 grams.
 An ideal espresso would be 18 grams, so it's worth using some coffee scales, like these from Walmart, to measure your coffee.
-This will help your espressos to taste consistent.
+This will help your espressos taste consistent.

 To pull a shot, I locked my portafilter into place.
 Normally, I keep a hand on the top of the espresso machine when I lock my portafilter into place.
 However, the Gaggia is sturdy enough to hold its own, so I could focus on ensuring that the portafilter was really secure.

 Once in place, I pressed the coffee button on the Gaggia and watched my coffee brew into the cup.
-It didn't splash or splatter and came out at 196 degrees Fahrenheit, which on the hot side for an espresso, but it's fine.
+It didn't splash or splatter and came out at 196 degrees Fahrenheit, which is on the hot side for an espresso, but it's fine.

 You'll need to watch the color of your coffee carefully.
 After around 15 seconds, you'll notice the machine starts pouring a liquid that looks less like hazelnut brown and more milky.
 This is when all the tasty oils have been extracted from your grounds, so you should stop the machine.
 The more you use the Gaggia, the better you will become at judging when this is done.